newloupslife/Film-info-application/README.md

 Usage
 =====================
   1. Pull project to your rep
-  2. Need to change permissions on the folder where the project be located
+  2. Need to change permissions on the folder where the project be located (i used xampp so my project must be at /opt/lampp/htdocs path.
+     But i created link on it and it was at PhpstormProjects dir.)

       $ sudo chmod 777 -R /opt/lampp/htdocs